Weed Measurements Guide: From Grams to Ounces

 Why Appearance Can Deceive

-Cannabis' appearance varies dramatically while maintaining the same weight.
+Cannabis appearance varies dramatically while maintaining the same weight.
 Dense indica buds can look smaller than fluffy sativa at identical gram measurements.

 This visual difference confuses many first-time buyers.
 Weight matters more than appearance.